Let's work together to make empowering changes that will benefit the whole family

 Meal times can be a nightmare too.
 The things that worked yesterday haven’t worked today, and once again you’ve spent hours preparing wholesome meals for the kids that they haven’t touched!

 You don’t like to admit it, but your child rules the house.
 You may have read all the books or been involved in parenting courses but you still can’t seem to get a handle on their behaviour.
-You’d like to know what works and have foolproof strategies, because right now, you feel stumped and confused about how to discipline your child.

 Then there’s the….